wandersick/aerozoom/Readme.txt

      You may have to set 'Operation delay' in 'Tool > Preferences
      > Advanced Options' to a higher value for your system.

-     [ Version History - 3.2a - 2012/05 ]
+     [ Version 3 Release History ]

+  #  2012/05/26 - 3.3

+		- Fixed the problem of holding middle button action being triggered very easily.
+		- Improved look of elements under basic theme.
+		- Added a restart option to Tray and Az menu.
+		- Double-click panel to switch between ZoomIt/Magnifier panels; middle-double-click to restart.
+		- Improved tips and tricks.
+		- More use of OSD.
+Various bug fixes.
+		- First unofficial support for Windows 8 Consumer Preview.

+  #  2012/05/09 - 3.2a

-  #  Fixed menu separator bug and various improvements.
+     -  Fixed menu separator bug and various improvements.

-     [ Version History - 3.2 - 2012/05 ]
+  #  2012/05/05 - 3.2

-  #  Many subtle UI improvements, e.g. Menu separator,
+     -  Many subtle UI improvements, e.g. Menu separator.

-  #  Right-clicking the Panel switches between Modern/Classic modes,
+     -  Right-clicking the Panel switches between Modern/Classic.

-  #  Single-clicking the tray icon or the 'off' button on AZ Panel turns
-     off/on AeroZoom temporarily in an easy way.
+     -  Single-clicking the tray icon or the 'off' button on AZ Panel turns off/on AeroZoom temporarily in an easy way.

-  #  Non-admins can now have their configs auto backed up.
+     -  Non-admins can now have their configs auto backed up.

-  #  Fixed a bug of Custom Hotkeys that exclusively takes over hotkeys.
+     -  Fixed a Custom Hotkeys bug that exclusively takes over hotkeys.
         (Now compatible with the Firefox add-on Image Zoom.)

-  #  More use of the OSD.
+     -  More use of the OSD.
 Custom Hotkeys can be dis/enabled in sets.

-  #  Latest AutoHotkey_L version.
+     -  Latest AutoHotkey_L version (1.1.7.3).

-     [ Version History - 3.1 - 2012/01 ]
+  #  2012/01/10 - 3.1

-  #  Snipping with middle button no longer leaves a mark in captures
+     -  Snipping with middle button no longer leaves a mark in captures

-  #  Negative offset values can be set in Advanced Option
+     -  Negative offset values can be set in Advanced Option

-  #  'Run on Startup' in zh-CN systems (in fact, a schtasks bug)
+     -  'Run on Startup' in zh-CN systems (in fact, a schtasks bug)

+  #  For older versions, visit the URL at the bottom.

      [ Credits / Attributions ]

   #  AutoHotkey and AutoIt

   #  Windows Magnifier, Snipping Tool, Sysinternals ZoomIt, NirCmd
-     (AeroZoom is proudly based on these excellent solutions)
+     - AeroZoom is proudly based on these excellent solutions but it's not affilated with any of them)

   #  Thanks to all who sent me suggestions and bug reports that made
      what AeroZoom is today.